-The report looks at the state as a whole, New York City, the Hudson Valley, and upstate New York (counties in the Capitol region, and north and west of those counties).1 The analysis is based on extending a prior analysis by New York City Comptroller Scott Stringer around the state and around the country.2 Data for the iscal Policy nstitute report were prepared for the Fiscal Policy Institute by the Center for Economic and Policy Research, which released a parallel report for the United States as a whole.3
+The report looks at the state as a whole, New York City, the Hudson Valley, and upstate New York (counties in the Capitol region, and north and west of those counties).
+The analysis is based on extending a prior analysis by New York City Comptroller Scott Stringer around the state and around the country.
+Data for the report were prepared for the Fiscal Policy Institute by the Center for Economic and Policy Research, which released a parallel report for the United States as a whole.3